-The Center for Governance and Public Management (CGPM) held an Internship Fair at LUMS to introduce students to the public sector and civil society organisations of Pakistan.
+The Centre for Business & Society (CBS) held an Internship Fair at LUMS to introduce students to the public sector and civil society organisations of Pakistan.
 Representatives from 33 public sector and civil society organisations were present to introduce their organisations and answer the queries by students on their respective stalls.
 Some of the organisations that participated are National Assembly of Pakistan, Higher Education Commission, NADRA, Ministry of Interior, Naya Jeevan, Aik Hunar Aik Nagar (Ministry of Industries and Production), National Police Bureau, Aurat Foundation, Finance Department (Khyber Pakhtunkhwa), Balochistan Rural Support Programme, National Rural Support Programme, Society for Empowering Human Resources (SEHER), Small and Medium Enterprises Development Authority (SMEDA), Alif Laila Book Bus Society, Federal Board of Revenue (FBR), Ministry of Foreign Affairs United Nations Division, Sindh Public Procurement Regulatory Authority (SPPRA), Energy Department, Government of Punjab, Assessment & Strengthening Program – AiD.

-Chief of Party CGPM, Dr. Zafar Iqbal Qureshi congratulated the CGPM team for organising such a successful event and wished the students luck and hoped that it would be a great learning experience for them to work at these esteemed organisations which will enhance their exposure and professional experience.
-Many students who visited the fair were also taking minor courses in public management which the CGPM offers at the undergraduate level.
+Chief of Party CBS, Dr. Zafar Iqbal Qureshi congratulated the CBS team for organising such a successful event and wished the students luck and hoped that it would be a great learning experience for them to work at these esteemed organisations which will enhance their exposure and professional experience.
+Many students who visited the fair were also taking minor courses in public management which the CBS offers at the undergraduate level.